 - Repairing qualifying farm machinery and equipment.

-For more information about the replacement parts exemption, please refer to our special notice Repair Parts and/or Services for Farm Machinery and Equipment – Sales and Use Tax Exemptions.
+For more information please see our Special Notice titled Repair Parts and/or Services for Farm Machinery and Equipment – Sales and Use Tax Exemptions Update